BrahimJandri/cub3d/issues.md

     THE PROBLEM CAME FROM THE DRAW CIRCLE WHERE I SET THE CIRCLE TO BE IN THE MIDDLE OF THE SQUARE (0 w 0) ALHAMDU LILLAH
 }
+STEPS to the BREAK DOWN THE CODE
+{
+    clear the code from every useless comment. ✅ convert every for loop to while loop.
+}